Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 Careful snuggles, though.
 Daar was *always* careful with his Naydi.

-“You’ve had a good day,” she commented as they settled in and the plane taxied for takeoff.
+"You’ve had a good day," she commented as they settled in and the plane taxied for takeoff.

-“Yeah.”
+"Yeah."

-“Good.”
+"Good."
 She scritched his ears.
-“Did you get what you wanted?”
+"Did you get what you wanted?"

-“After a fashion, I guess.
-Looks like my bank accounts’re gonna be whole bunch lighter!”
+"After a fashion, I guess.
+Looks like my bank accounts’re gonna be whole bunch lighter!"

-“That will please Sheeyo, I imagine.”
+"That will please Sheeyo, I imagine."

-“Oh, he’s gonna be *delighted.”*
+"Oh, he’s gonna be *delighted."*

-“And you?”
+"And you?"

-“The SOR’s prob’ly gonna be secure.
+"The SOR’s prob’ly gonna be secure.
 That’s all that matters.
-No SOR, no winnin’ the war.”
+No SOR, no winnin’ the war."

 She duck-nodded and kept scritching, which was *unfair.* She knew it always made him sleepy.
 But tellin’ her to stop just wasn’t gonna happen…